Is Astigmatism Causing Your

 - Cataracts: This condition causes cloudiness of the lens, resulting in blurry vision.
 Cataracts also cause light from traffic or headlights to dominate your field of vision and appear as a halo or glare.
 Luckily, night driving after cataract surgery can improve since the cloudy lens is replaced with a clear, artificial lens.

-Night Driving Glasses
+Choosing the Right Night Driving Glasses

 At Pearle Vision, we want you to have the best vision possible, day or night.
 If you’re worried about how astigmatism or other factors are affecting your night driving, our eye doctors can help you update your prescription and get AR-coated glasses for night driving.